 That being said, now is the time to address a thing that’s true for all Sony cameras – the menus are atrocious.

-Some things are even not in the menus at all.
-It’s a weather-sealed camera, which, in addition to its low weight and small size, makes it perfect for outdoor filming.
+Some things are not even on the menus at all.
+It’s a weather-sealed camera, which, in addition to its low weight and small size, and option to attach to a gimbal, makes it perfect for outdoor filming.

 4. Sony PlayStation 4 Camera

 This is a kind of cheat, to be completely honest.
-It’s not a camera you can use outside of your Playstation, but it’s made exclusively to record and stream your gaming on the console.
+It’s not a camera you can use outside of your PlayStation, but it’s made exclusively to record and stream your gaming on the console.

 The Sony PlayStation 4 camera is by far the cheapest solution out of these, but it’s also of the poorest quality.

 Let me be clear.
-When I say “poorest”, it doesn’t mean that it’s terrible, just that the other cameras on this list offer way more in terms of versatility and adaptation to not-so-perfect shooting conditions.
+When I say “poorest”, it doesn’t mean that it’s terrible, just that the other video cameras on this list offer way more in terms of versatility and adaptation to not-so-perfect shooting conditions.

-If you’re planning to be a gaming streamer, this is definitely your go-to camera especially if you’re starting.
+If you’re planning to be a gaming streamer, this is definitely your go-to camera, especially if you’re starting.

 Honestly, this doesn’t even look like a camera at first glance.
-More like an add-on for your Playstation, which it basically is.
+More like an add-on for your PlayStation, which it basically is.

 Dual lenses give it the ability to sense 3D space.
 That ability is called stereoscopy.
 That’s how it tracks players’ positions in the room when they’re playing VR games.

-The fact that it goes onto your Playstation and has integrated commands inside the PS4 that enable all the control over it you could ever need is a really neat feature.
+The fact that it goes onto your PlayStation and has integrated commands inside the PS4 that enable all the control over it you could ever need is a really neat feature.
 But it’s also PC-compatible.

 5. Sony Alpha 7C

 As a matter of fact, it’s the world’s smallest and lightest full-frame camera.
-The name says a lot about what you can expect from this amazing camera – it’s a part of the Alpha 7 family.
+The name says a lot about what you can expect from this amazing camera – it’s part of the Alpha 7 family.
 Its high-quality footage and general performance are a given.